kopf/httsleep/docs/tutorial.rst

 Multiple Conditionals
 ---------------------

-It's possible to use multiple conditionals simultaneously to assert many different things.
+It's possible to use multiple conditions simultaneously to assert many different things.
-Multiple conditionals are joined using a boolean "AND".
+Multiple conditions are joined using a boolean "AND".

 For example, the following httsleep call will poll until a response with status code ``200`` AND an empty dict in the JSON body are received:

-.. _multiple-conditional-codeblock:
+.. _multiple-condition-codeblock:
 .. code-block:: python

    httsleep('http://myendpoint/jobs/1', status_code=200, json={})